Azure/apiops/docs/apiops/2-apimCreation/index.md

 ## Create an API Management instance

 We will need to create two APIM instances to demonstrate promotion of configurations (e.g. different policies, name/value pairs) across different environments.
-In this workshop we will simulate promotion from Dev -> Prod, but in an enterprise scenario you can expand it to have one or more stages between the Dev and Prod Environments.
+In this guide we will simulate promotion from Dev -> Prod, but in an enterprise scenario you can expand it to have one or more stages between the Dev and Prod Environments.

 An instance can take some time to provision.
 Expect ~45-75 minutes.
 Therefore, please create both instances prior to any demo.